Gambling Rehabilitation & Treatment Programmes

 The Providence Projects are one of only a few organisations in the UK providing comprehensive gambling rehab programmes.
 Individuals come from all over the UK for treatment at The Providence Projects.
 Our addiction treatments are designed to help you stop gambling and develop the skills to stop gambling long term.

-There are a range of gambling addiction treatment programmes available ranging from 4 – 12 weeks.
+There are a range of gambling addiction treatment programmes available ranging from 4 – 12 weeks, with the cost of our gambling rehab programme starting at £5,995 for 28 days.
 Our addiction specialists would be happy to run through those programmes with you either online or on the telephone.

 To ensure you find the right gambling rehab programme, The Providence Projects offer free rehabilitation assessment, which can be carried out either on the phone or face to face.
 Many prefer to complete the assessment on the phone as it is quicker and saves travelling whilst some prefer to come and meet us and have a look at the facility.